LAPI 935: SPAIN AFTER FRANCO //

 Use the University Libraries catalog to find books, videos, CDs, scores, journal titles, etc. To locate all of the materials the library holds on a topic, it is most efficient to search by Subject.
 Use the following subject headings in the online catalog.
 Be careful to follow the exact spelling and form.
 These subject headings are standard and are used in most libraries.

-MOTION PICTURE PRODUCERS AND DIRECTORS--SPAIN
+MOTION PICTURE PRODUCERS AND DIRECTORS--SPAINMOTION PICTURES--POLITICAL ASPECTS--SPAIN

 MOTION PICTURES--SPAIN